 When banks extend loans to each other, they generate a negative externality in the form of systemic risk.
 They create a network of interbank exposures by which they expose other banks to potential insolvency cascades.
 In this paper, we show how a regulator can use information about the financial network to devise a transactionspecific tax based on a network centrality measure that captures systemic importance.
 Since different transactions have different impact on creating systemic risk, they are taxed differently.
 We call this tax a Systemic Risk Tax (SRT).
-We use an equilibrium concept inspired by the matching markets literature to show that this SRT induces a unique equilibrium matching of lenders and borrowers that is systemic-risk efficient, i.e. it minimizes systemic risk given a certain transaction volume.
-On the other hand, we show that without this SRT multiple equilibrium matchings can exist and are generally inefficient.
-This allows the regulator to effectively 'rewire' the equilibrium interbank network so as to make it more resilient to insolvency cascades, without sacrificing transaction volume.
+We use an equilibrium concept inspired by the matching markets literature to show analytically that this SRT induces a unique equilibrium matching of lenders and borrowers that is systemic-risk efficient, i.e. it minimizes systemic risk given a certain transaction volume.
+On the other hand, we show that without this SRT multiple equilibrium matchings exist, which are generally inefficient.
+This allows the regulator to effectively stimulate a 'rewiring' of the equilibrium interbank network so as to make it more resilient to insolvency cascades, without sacrificing transaction volume.
 Moreover, we show that a standard financial transaction tax (e.g. a Tobin-like tax) has no impact on reshaping the equilibrium financial network because it taxes all transactions indiscriminately.
 A Tobin-like tax is indeed shown to have a limited effect on reducing systemic risk while it decreases transaction volume.

 Keywords: Systemic Risk, Interbank Networks, Insolvency Cascades, Network Formation, Matching Markets, Transaction-Specific Tax, Market Design.

 JEL Codes: C78, D47, D85, D62, D71, D53, G01, G18, G21, G32, G33, G38

-^{}The authors thank participants at the Financial Risk and Network Theory Conference 2016, Cambridge University, UK, and at the 7th Annual Financial Market Liquidity Conference (2016), Budapest, Hungary, where this work was presented, and particularly Péter Biró for detailed feedback.
+\The authors thank participants at the Financial Risk and Network Theory Conference 2016, Cambridge University, UK, and at the 7th Annual Financial Market Liquidity Conference (2016), Budapest, Hungary, where this work was presented, and particularly Péter Biró for detailed feedback.

-[†]IIASA, Schlossplatz 1, 2361 Laxenburg, Austria.
+&lt;sup>†IIASA, Schlossplatz 1, 2361 Laxenburg, Austria.
 Email: mattvleduc@gmail.com

-[‡](1) Institutde for Science of Complex Systems, Medical University of Vienna, Spitalgasse 23, 1090 Wien, Austria; (2) Santa Fe Institute, 1399 Hyde Park Road, Santa Fe, NM 87501, USA.
+&lt;sup>‡(1) Section for Science of Complex Systems, Medical University of Vienna, Spitalgasse 23, 1090 Vienna, Austria; (2) Santa Fe Institute, 1399 Hyde Park Road, Santa Fe, NM 87501, USA; (3) IIASA, Schlossplatz 1, 2361 Laxenburg, Austria; (4) Complexity Science Hub Vienna, Josefstädterstrasse 39.
+1080 Vienna, Austria.
 Email: stefan.thurner@meduniwien.ac.at